Dinner for Adele: Production

 The main character is a parody of the detective Nick Carter from American dime novels.
-Most exterior scenes were shot around Prague, including Prague main railway station, Hotel Paris, Hradčany, Letná Park and Konopiště.
+Most exterior scenes were shot around Prague, including Prague main railway station, Hotel Paris, Hradčany, Letná Park and Konopiště Castle.
 The carnivorous plant and animated sequences were created by Czech surrealist artist Jan Švankmajer.

 Reception

 The film was positively received by both domestic and foreign critics.
 Sheila Benson wrote in Los Angeles Times: "This spoof on detective Nick Carter is crammed with invention, wit of the highest order, exquisite tongue-in-cheek performances and all the art noveau([sic]?) wonders in Prague."
 Seattle Times favorably compared Lipský to Mel Brooks.